estevez-dev/ha-client.app/docs.md

 ## Authentication
 There is two ways to login to Home Assistant with HA Client
 ### Home Assistant OAuth
 HA Client will login through [Home Assistant Authentication API](https://developers.home-assistant.io/docs/en/auth_api.html).
 You don't need to create and recreate access tokens.
-If HA Client is not authenticated yet or there is some issues logging in, it will ask you to login to your Home Assistant web interface with your credential:
+If HA Client is not authenticated yet or there is some issues logging in, it will ask you to login to your Home Assistant web interface with your credentials:

 ![image](/assets/images/oauth.png)